jeffgbutler/mybatis-kotlin-examples/README.md

 result map with a nested collection.
 Currently, this is only supported in MyBatis using XML to define the result map.

+### example04.lazy - Lazy Loaded Nested Collections

+This example shows how to use MyBatis support for lazy loaded associations.
+This forces an N+1 query (or worse), so be careful with lazy loading.
+There are also issues with lazy loading and Kotlin due to underlying issues in Javassist.
+See the test code for a workaround.
+We can code queries like this without XML which is good, but the performance may be worse - tradeoffs.

 ### example05 - MyBatis Dynamic SQL

 This example shows how to use Kotlin to interact with the "MyBatis Dynamic SQL" library.